-- 8.1 At our school we recognise that poor attendance is often an indication of difficulties and trauma in a child's life.
+8.1 At our school we recognise that poor attendance is often an indication of difficulties and trauma in a child's life.
 This may be related to problems at home and/or in school.
 Parents should make school aware of any difficulties or changes in circumstances that may affect their child's attendance and/or behaviour in school, for example, bereavement, divorce/separation, incidents of domestic abuse.
 This will help the school identify any additional support that may be required.
-It is expected that the child and their family work collaboratively with school to identify the anxiety-based school avoidance resources most appropriate for support and to accept the support that is offered or advised. - 8.2MHS also recognise that our pupils are those who require additional support to attain good attendance.
-They all have special educational needs, some have physical or mental health needs and may also be migrant and refugee pupils and looked after children. - 8.3 The school will implement a range of strategies to support improved attendance for all pupils.
-Strategies used will include: - · Escalation of attendance approach - · Referrals to support agencies such as early help - Pupil Voice Activities - Anxiety-based attendance avoidance materials - Trauma-informed approaches - Time limited reduced time-tables (See appendix 2) - Reintegration support packages
+It is expected that the child and their family work collaboratively with school to identify the most appropriate support and to accept the support that is offered or advised.

+8.2 MHS also recognise that our pupils are those who require additional support to attain good attendance; they all have special educational needs, some have physical or mental health needs and some of our pupils may also be migrant/refugee pupils and/or children looked after by the local authority.

+8.3 The school will implement a range of strategies to support improved attendance for all pupils.
+Strategies used will include:

+- Escalation of attendance approach - Referrals to supporting agencies such as Early Help

+- Pupil Voice Activities

+- Home visits

+- Emotionally-based school avoidance materials

+- Trauma-informed approaches

+- Time limited reduced time-tables

+- Reintegration support packages

+- Change of curriculum pathway